use-ink/ink-docs/docs/basics/testing.md

 See the [`examples/erc20`](https://github.com/paritytech/ink/blob/master/examples/erc20/lib.rs) contract on how to utilize those or [the documentation](https://docs.rs/ink_lang/4.0.0-rc/ink_lang/attr.test.html) for details.

-At the moment there are some known limitations to our off-chain environment and we are working on making it behave as close to the real chain environment as possible.
+At the moment there are some known limitations to our off-chain environment, and we are working on making it behave as close to the real chain environment as possible.